Alpha-Rome0/cook-for-me/README.md

 _Database setup_
 1. Log in to the AWS Management Console and navigate to AWS DynamoDB.
 2. Under Dashboard click on Create Table
-3. Under table name, put in Chef_Assist_Data
+3. Under table name, put in recipesData
 4. Under primary key, put in userId
 5. Click on the create button.

+Follow the same steps to create another table called loginData, in which the primary key is username.

 In order to successfully deploy the server, you must create a database on DynamoDB (by following the steps above) and store its credentials in the server folder under the filename credentials.json.